puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

 different classification in Puppet.

 As your Puppetized infrastructure grows in scale and complexity, you'll need to manage more and more kinds of systems.
 Defining all the classes and parameters for these systems directly in your `site.pp` manifest doesn't scale well.
-The **roles and profiles** pattern gives you a consistent and modular way to define how the components provided your Puppet modules come together to define each different kind of system you need to manage.
+The **roles and profiles** pattern gives you a consistent and modular way to define how the components provided in your Puppet modules come together to define each different kind of system you need to manage.

 When you're ready to get started, enter the following command: